wdion-arista/ceos-101/README.md

 This is a repository to help getting started with cEOS-lab in Containerlab.

-Follow the Arista Community Central article below for more information:
+Use the Arista Community Central articles below as references to deploy your lab environments:

 - https://arista.my.site.com/AristaCommunity/s/article/Getting-Started-with-cEOS-lab-in-Containerlab
 - https://arista.my.site.com/AristaCommunity/s/article/cEOS-lab-on-Orbstack